comegrant/dbt_docs_test/README.md

 chef create project
 ```

 This will prompt you for different questions.
 However, it is mainly the `Project Name` that needs to be inputted.
-For the rest can you press `Enter`, unless you want to customise it futher.
+For the remaining prompts, simply press `Enter`, unless you want to customise it further.

 The command will add a basic project structure needed for Python development, and a few files for basic development locally, and on Databricks.